 Making involves students engaging in problem solving as they create personally meaningful products and learn valuable content.
-Through Making, youth gain access to sophisticated tools for building and for thinking, including computational thinking.
-To facilitate this innovative work, UTeach is integrating activities that support Making into program courses.
+Through making, youth gain access to sophisticated tools for building and for thinking, including computational thinking.
+To facilitate this innovative work, UTeach is integrating activities that support making throughout the program.

-In Step 1, students are formally introduced to Maker as an educational movement.
-For their final Step 1 project, students Make an artifact that reflects their growth as a teacher.
+In Step 1, students are formally introduced to 'making' as an educational movement.
+For their final Step 1 project, students make an artifact that tells the story of their growth as a teacher.
 Students present the artifacts they create on the last class day.
-Though digital technologies are not given preference, this project is an opportunity to have students explore new technologies and to encourage invention and “Making” in the classroom.
+Though digital technologies are not given preference, this project is an opportunity to have students explore new technologies and to encourage invention and making in the classroom.
 Through this project:

 For their final project, students in this course are given the option to construct a 3-D printer, mix chemicals to make a photopolymer, design an object to be printed with functions via Mathematica, and finally 3-D print this object.
 Read more about this project in The Mathematics Teacher article below.

 FitzPatrick, D. L. & Dominguez, V. S. (2017).
 Fostering Persistence: 3D Printing and the Unforeseen Impact on Equity The Mathematics Teacher, 111(3), pp. 182-188.